philc/book-notes/psychology/atomic habits - james clear.md

 ## Commitment devices (chap 14)

-* Commitment device, or a Ulysses Pat
+* Commitment device, or a Ulysses Pact
   * A condition you put on yourself in to lock in good behavior for your future self, rather than relying on your desires and temperament in a future moment.
   * Examples